[Updated on 30 May 2018]

-As you step into a brand new year and prepare to embrace the development it brings, have you also put aside some time to reflect on the past year?
+As you step into the second half of the year and prepare to embrace the development it brings, have you also put aside some time to reflect on the first half?
 The idea of reflection is not intended to slow us down but to give ourselves a better perspective on what we have accomplished as an individual and as an organisation.
 It is an especially essential practice for a leader.

 According to leadership coach Carl Robinson, professionals who practise reflective leadership can more easily avoid misinterpretation, missing out on details and key aspects of learning curves, or repeating mistakes.
 Contrary to notions that this is an unnecessary act of reminiscing, executives who set aside the time for some personal and organisational reflection in fact may well return to work with insights that enable themselves to perform more efficiently.